mbaumer/us_hep_funding/docs/_states/ND.md

 John Hoeven is the #11 Republican on the Senate Committee on Energy and Natural Resources

-Kevin Cramer is not on any of our key committees
+Kevin Cramer is not on any of our key committees.

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2019
 ```
-### SC Contracts
+## SC Contracts
 ```
 This state received no SC contracts from 2012-2019
 ```